alankhalili/neural-network-challenge-1/README.md

 ##  License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is under no license